pavlo-myskov/barber-shop/README.md

 ### Design Choices

 The website is designed in such a way as to interest the user, give useful information about the services and increase the chances of visiting the Barbershop.
 The appearance and UI design is quite user-friendly, stylish and responsive.
+The website design meets accessibility requirements including sufficient contrast between background and foreground colours, non-text elements have planned alt text equivalents to cater for the visually impaired.

 - #### Typography
   The main website font is a geometric slab-serif typeface family _Arvo_ and it's fallback font is _Serif_.
 The flavour of the font is rather mixed, being nearly monolinear to increase legibility.